dankuck/dankuck.github.io/_posts/2016-12-03-business-for-6-year-olds-part-1.md

 page_img:
 page_img_desc: ""
 no_ad: 1
+tags: bf6yo
+bf6yo_title: "Part 1"
+bf6yo_description: "what a business is"
 ---

 I'm of the general impression that everything is accessible to a child unless it involves writing words or writing math.